xapi-project/xen-api/doc/content/toolstack/features/NUMA/index.md

    If this is an issue in practice the NUMA matrix could be pre-filtered to contain only reachable nodes.
    NUMA nodes with 0 CPUs *are* accepted (it can result from hard affinity pinnings)
 * NUMA balancing is not considered during HA planning
+* Dom0 is a single VM that needs to communicate with all other VMs, so NUMA balancing is not applied to it (we'd need to expose NUMA topology to the Dom0 kernel so it can better allocate processes)
+* IO NUMA is out of scope for now

 ## XAPI datamodel design